Skip to content

 new NoRouteNamePage()

-• Method 3: Add FTRouteObserver to MaterialApp.navigatorObservers, customize the RouteSettings.name attribute in Route type pages.
-FTRouteObserver's collection logic will prioritize obtaining the value assigned to RouteSettings.name.
-This method also applies to Dialog type pages such as showDialog(), showTimePicker(), etc.
+• Method 3: Add FTRouteObserver to MaterialApp.navigatorObservers, customize the RouteSettings.name attribute in the Route type page.
+The collection logic of FTRouteObserver will prioritize fetching the assigned value of RouteSettings.name.
+This method also applies to Dialog type pages, such as showDialog(), showTimePicker() etc.

 class MyApp extends StatelessWidget {